ashbymichael/News/c4d35b7e-2784-4ca3-94e7-5456197000f2/content.md

 - Networking opportunities with Make School's Corporate Partners including LinkedIn, Lyft, and MindBodyOnline
 - Our team is a family: join us for regular networking events, city outings, company game nights, etc.

-<b>About Make School</b><br>
+<b>About Make School</b>

-Make School is building a university replacement for Computer Science.
+Make School was founded in 2012 to empower students to build and ship products that impact their communities.
+Our core products include:

-The program spans two years, divided by a six month internship at a tech startup.
-Students learn the CS theory covered by traditional universities paired with the practical experience of building and shipping products plus soft skills such as ethics, storytelling, and interpersonal communication.<br><br>
-Students network with successful founders and developers throughout the program, and are placed at a tech startup upon graduating.
-The program has no up front cost, and instead students pay tuition through internship and post-grad job earnings. <br><br>
+-  <b>Product Academy -</b> An accelerated college replacement program for students who want a hands-on and product-oriented educational experience.
+The program spans two years, divided by a six-month internship at a tech startup.
+Students learn the Computer Science theory covered by traditional universities paired with the practical experience of building and shipping products, plus soft skills such as ethics, storytelling, and interpersonal communication.
+The program has no up front cost, and instead students pay tuition through internship and post-grad earnings.

-Our pilot class kicked off September 2014 with eleven students, two of whom chose Make School over MIT.
-They shipped apps like Stitch News and Refuge Restrooms (featured in Buzzfeed) and received offers from Snapchat, Pandora, Edmodo, Dailymotion, Dr. Chrono and more. <br><br>
-We also run a two month Summer Academy program teaching iOS development, and our online curriculum powers courses at MIT and Carnegie Mellon.
+-  <b>Summer Academy -</b> An eight week program where students of all ages build and ship their own iOS app or VR experience.
+Locations include San Francisco, Sunnyvale, Los Angeles, New York City, Singapore, Taipei, Hong Kong, and Tokyo.

+-  <b>Swift CSP - </b> Free Computer Science curriculum that teaches iOS development designed for College Board's AP Computer Science Principles course framework.
+Swift CSP is currently being used by high school teachers and computer science clubs around the world.